 While many local congregations within the United Methodist Church have reached the decision point that they can no longer be a part of the denomination, the question they are asking is whether they can leave and retain ownership of their real and personal property.
 The denomination clearly advocates that local congregations are free to leave, but, they must leave their property to the local annual conference.
 The position of the denomination is not necessarily true.
-You can learn more about this issue in our downloadable Guide to Understanding the United Methodist Church Trust Clause.
+You can learn more about this issue in our downloadable Guide to Understanding the United Methodist Church Trust Clause or our video on challenging a trust clause in a church property dispute.

 Despite the many reservations that you may have about leaving the UM Church, you should know that church property disputes are not something new.
 When it came to judicial decisions concerning the ownership of property, the dominant rule for roughly 150 years was the “English rule,” which required courts to award property to whichever faction of the church adhered to “the true standard of faith,” meaning the old established orthodoxy of that particular religious group.
 This is no longer the rule.